-• No single grade may count more than 25% of a 9 weeks average

-- Semester Averages - 85% will be the 9 weeks average - o 15% will be the semester exam - Re-teach/Re-Assess/Re-Grade - The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade (EIA Legal/Local) - Students must turn in major grade assignments by the actual due date for the option to re-assess. - If a student earns a grade below a 70 on a major grade, the teacher must reteach, then reassess. - Students must be re-taught through small group, tutoring, peers teaming, etc., before reassessment.
-Re-teaching strategies include, but are not limited to: use of alternate and differentiated materials, collaborative/cooperative learning, hands-on and subject appropriate manipulative materials, computer assisted/online instruction, multisensory teaching techniques, and presentation of materials in a modified modality (visual aids, taped reading materials, etc.). - After the redo/reteach/reassessment, the higher of the two grades will be assigned, with the maximum possible score of 70. - Determining credit for full-term courses - Students may receive full credit for a 1.0 credit course if ONE of the standards below is met. - The student passes both 9 weeks of the course with a 70 or above in each 9 weeks. - The student fails the first 9 weeks of the course but has a sufficient score on the second 9 weeks resulting in a grade of "70" or higher when averaged with the first 9 weeks. - The student passes the first 9 weeks and scores between 65 69 on the second 9 weeks.
+- No single grade may count more than 25% of a 9 weeks average - Semester Averages - o 85% will be the 9 weeks average; - o 15% will be the semester exam/final score - Re-teach/Re-Assess/Re-Grade - o If a student earns a grade below a 70 on a major grade, the teacher must re-teach, then re-assess. - After the re-teach/re-assess the higher of the two grades will be assigned, with the maximum possible score of 70. - o In order to receive re-assessment options, students must turn in major grade assignments by the actual due date. - Students must be re-taught through small group, tutoring, peers teaming, etc, before reassessment.
+Re-teaching strategies include, but are not limited to: use of alternate and differentiated materials, collaborative/cooperative learning, hands-on and subject appropriate manipulative materials, computer-assisted/online instruction, multi-sensory teaching techniques, and presentation of materials in a modified modality (visual aides, taped reading materials, etc). - Determining credit for full-term courses - O Beginning with the 2012-2013 school year, a student may receive full credit for a 1.0 credit course if ONE of the standards below is met. - The student passes both 9 weeks of the course with a 70 or above in each 9 - The student fails the first 9 weeks of the course but has a sufficient score on the second 9 weeks resulting in a grade of "70" or higher when averaged with the first 9 weeks. - The student passes the first 9 weeks and scores between 65 69 on the second 9 weeks.
 If the two 9 week grades averaged together result in a grade of "70" or higher, the student will receive full credit for the course.
-If the student scores below a 65 on the second 9 weeks, the second nine weeks must be repeated and passed. - Students are not allowed to average the following for full credit: - Summer school courses with grades earned during the school year - Credit Recovery courses with grades earned during the school year - A & B semester grades cannot be averaged for the following: CBE grades, summer school courses, or credit recovery courses. - A & B semester grades cannot be averaged for courses taken outside of LISD with a course taken in LISD.
-(VLA and TSVSN are considered LISD courses.)
+If the student scores below a 65 on the second 9 weeks, the second nine weeks must be repeated and passed. - Students are not allowed to average the following for full credit: - Summer school grades with grades earned during the school year. - Distance learning courses with grades earned during the school year. - CBE grades for semester A and B with each other, grades earned in summer school, grades earned in distance learning courses.